-4 The list of the EY Network entities providing services to Clients who are bound by the Processor Policy is accessible on EY's website at ey.com/uk/en/home/legal via "View a list of EY member firms and affiliates".
+&lt;sup>3 The list of the EY Network entities providing services to Clients who are bound by the UK Processor Policy is accessible on EY's website at ey.com/uk/en/home/legal via "View a list of EY member firms and affiliates".

-5 "Processing" in European data protection law means any set of operations performed upon personal data, whether or not by automatic means.
+&lt;sup>4 "Processing" in UK data protection law means any set of operations performed upon personal data, whether or not by automatic means.
 This is interpreted widely to include collecting, storing, organizing, destroying, amending, consulting, destroying and disclosure of the personal data.